kris0302/Analyzer/README.md

+First of all, this project is in EIFFEL

 In this project, you are asked to complete, under the Eiffel Testing Framework (ETF), the design and implementation of: 1) a small expression language; and 2) its three associated functionalities (i.e., pretty printing, type checking, and evaluation).